infraspecdev/infraspec.dev/content/blog/argo-rollout-aws-alb.md

 ## The Deployment Strategy

-Presently, all of our client's services are hosted on AWS EKS using Kubernetes, and all Kubernetes manifests are managed in org, one of which is a GitHub repository that is synchronized with ArgoCD.
+Presently, all of our client's services are hosted on AWS EKS using Kubernetes, and all Kubernetes manifests are managed in org, one of which is a GitHub repository that is synchronised with ArgoCD.
 Since Argo-Rollout Canary offers us the benefit of automated progressive delivery, we have chosen it as our deployment strategy.

 <img src="/images/blog/header-Based-traffic-routing-using-argo-rollouts/deployment-workflow.png" alt="Current Deployment Setup" width="700" height = "750">